 Any loans are recorded in the company directors’ loan accounts.
 Similarly, if the company lends money to the directors, this is recorded in the same place, for accounting purposes.

-Although it is unlikely if you have used model formation documents, make sure that your Articles of Association don’t prevent loans being made from the company’s directors.
+Although it is unlikely if you have used model formation documents, make sure that your Articles of Association don’t prevent loans being made by the company’s directors.

 Can you charge interest on a loan to the company?

 Yes, you can.
-As this would be an unsecured loan, you could charge a commercial rate of interest to the company.
-However, there are several things to bear in mind.
+As this would be an unsecured loan, you could charge the company a commercial rate of interest.
+However, several things to bear in mind.

-If you are running a fledgling business, you wouldn’t want to saddle the company with unreasonable interest payments, as this would have a detrimental effect on cashflow.
+- If you are running a fledgling business, you wouldn’t want to saddle the company with unreasonable interest payments, as this would harm cashflow.

-When you’re working out the repayment period for the loan, again you should consider how duration would affect the company’s cashflow.
-If it’s a new business, a longer terms may well be a more sensible option.
+- When calculating the loan’s repayment period, again, consider how the duration would affect the company’s cash flow.
+If the business is new, a longer term may be a more sensible option.

 How are the interest payments treated for tax purposes?